aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

    * - ``var_effect_vs_0_se``
      - Variables of effects of treatment relative to first treatment.
 Dimension is equal to the number of treatments minus 1.
 Default is None.
    * - ``pt_min_leaf_size``
      - Minimum leaf size.
+Leaves that are smaller will not be considered.
 A larger number reduces computation time and avoids some overfitting.
-Only relevant if gen_method is ‘policy tree’ or ‘policy tree old’.
+Only relevant if ``gen_method`` is ``policy tree`` or ``policy tree old``.
 Default is None.
    * - ``other_max_shares``
      - Maximum share allowed for each treatment.
+Note that the information must come as a tuple with as many entries as there are treatments.
 Default is None.
    * - ``other_costs_of_treat``
      - Treatment specific costs.
 Subtracted from policy scores.
-None (when there are no constraints): 0 None (when are constraints): Costs will be automatically determined such as to enforce constraints in the training data by finding cost values that lead to an allocation (‘best_policy_score’) that fulfils restrictions other_max_shares.
+None (when there are no constraints): 0 None (when are constraints): Costs will be automatically determined such as to enforce constraints in the training data by finding cost values that lead to an allocation (``best_policy_score``) that fulfils restrictions ``other_max_shares``.
 Default is None.
    * - ``other_costs_of_treat_mult``
      - Multiplier of automatically determined cost values.
-Use only when automatic costs violate the constraints given by other_max_shares.
+Use only when automatic costs violate the constraints given by ``other_max_shares``.
 This allows to increase (>1) or decrease (<1) the share of treated in particular treatment.
-None: (1, …, 1).
 Default is None.

 Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.